 \section{Introduction}

 Let $K_1$ and $K_2$ be smooth knots in $\R^3$ or $S^3$.
-Their \emph{Gordian distance} $d_g(K_1,K_2)$ is the minimal number of crossing changes needed to get from $K_1$ to $K_2$, see e.g.\ Murakami \cite{Murakami_MetricsonKnots}.
-The \emph{unknotting number} $u(K)$ of a knot $K$, which was already studied by Wendt \cite{wendt}, is the distance $d_g(K,O)$, where $O$ denotes the unknot.
-The Gordian distance induces a metric on the set of isotopy classes of all smooth knots.
-This discrete metric space is huge, for example, every $\Z^n$ can be quasi-isometrically embedded into the subspace consisting of all torus knots by a result of Gambaudo and Ghys \cite{GambaudoGhys_BraidsSignatures}.
-In this paper we study the subspace of torus knots and the simple question, `When is the triangle inequality $d_g(K_1,K_2)\geq d_g(K_2,O)-d_g(K_1,O)$ an equality?' \begin{Definition} Let $K_1$ and $K_2$ be knots.
-We say $K_1$ is \emph{Gordian adjacent} to $K_2$, denoted by $K_1\leq_g K_2$, if $d_g(K_1,K_2)=u(K_2)-u(K_1)$.\end{Definition} Equivalently a knot $K_1$ is Gordian adjacent to $K_2$ if $K_2$ can be unknotted via $K_1$, that is, if there exists a unknotting sequence for $K_2$ that contains $K_1$.
-An \emph{unknotting sequence} for a knot $K$ is a sequence of $u(K)+1$ knots starting with $K$ and ending with the unknot $O$ such that any two consecutive knots are related by a crossing change, see Baader~\cite{Baader_UnknottingTK}.
-The name `Gordian adjacency' is motivated by the connection to algebraic adjacency, see below.
-Gordian adjacency is a partial order.
+Their \emph{Gordian distance} $d_G(K_1,K_2)$ is the minimal number of crossing changes needed to get from $K_1$ to $K_2$, see e.g.\ Murakami \cite{Murakami_MetricsonKnots}.
+The \emph{unknotting number} $u(K)$ of a knot $K$, which was already studied by Wendt \cite{wendt}, is the distance $d_G(K,O)$, where $O$ denotes the unknot.
+The Gordian distance induces a metric on the set of (isotopy classes of) all smooth knots.
+This discrete metric space is huge.
+For example, every $\Z^n$ can be quasi-isometrically embedded into the subspace consisting of all torus knots by a result of Gambaudo and Ghys \cite{GambaudoGhys_BraidsSignatures}.
+In this paper we study the subspace of torus knots and the simple question, `When is the triangle inequality $d_G(K_1,K_2)\geq d_G(K_2,O)-d_G(K_1,O)$ an equality?'